Stomach ulcers are open sores that develop when the lining of the stomach has become damaged. Stomach ulcers are also called gastric ulcers.

 If your doctor thinks you may have a stomach ulcer, the initial tests will include some blood tests.
 These tests will help to check whether you have become anaemic because of any bleeding from the ulcer.
 The blood test will also check to see that your liver and pancreas are working properly.

 The main tests that are then used to diagnose a stomach ulcer are as follows:

 - A test to detect the H. pylori germ (bacterium) is usually done if you have a stomach ulcer.
-If H. pylori infection is found then it is likely to be the cause of the ulcer.
-The H. pylori bacterium can be detected in a sample of stools (faeces), or in a 'breath test', or from a blood test, or from a biopsy sample taken during a gastroscopy.
-See separate leaflet called Helicobacter Pylori and Stomach Pain for more details.
+The H. pylori bacterium can be detected in a sample of stool (faeces), or in a 'breath test', or from a blood test, or from a biopsy sample taken during a gastroscopy.
+See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details.